Tika Command Line Interface

 Overview

-The Tika application (tika-app.jar) is a standalone command line utility for extracting text content and metadata from all sorts of files.
+The Tika application (tika-app) is a command line utility for extracting text content and metadata from all sorts of files.

 Basic Usage